My course requires a portfolio. What is a portfolio, and why do I have to develop one?

 If I wrote something that I think is really good, how can I receive recognition?

-Every spring semester, the Department of Rhetoric and Writing selects one student from each course and issues a cash award.
-All projects are reviewed by committee.
-For more information, contact Cheryl Harris.
-Early each spring semester an email is sent out via the department listserv (email@example.com) requesting submissions.
+Every year, the Department of Rhetoric and Writing gives awards in several categories for the best writing done by our students.
+For more information, visit the Student Writing Awards page.
 Another way to receive recognition and even be published is to submit a piece of nonfiction writing to Quills & Pixels before the fall deadline each fall.
-Contact Dr. Charles Anderson for more information.
+Contact Dr. Barbara L’eplattenier for more information.